-In 1862, at the age of twenty-two and nearly a decade before he become recognizably famous, the newly appointed Captain George Armstrong Custer went up in a hydrogen-filled balloon over the Virginia Peninsula, not far from Richmond, where the rebel capitol would soon be captured by Union forces.
+In 1862, at the age of twenty-two, and nearly 15 years before his death at the Battle of Little Bighorn, the newly appointed Captain George Armstrong Custer went up in a hydrogen-filled balloon over the Virginia Peninsula, not far from Richmond, the rebel capitol.

 So much for balloons in the Federal Army, right?

 Not so.
 Abraham Lincoln certainly recognized the need.
 By the time Custer went up, tethered balloons were being used – albeit sparingly – for surveillance in the Civil War.
 A man named Thaddeus Lowe is the reason why.
 In April of 1861, Lowe flew one of his balloons over Unionville in the newly seceded state of South Carolina.
 He landed and was subsequently captured as a Union spy.
 Lowe claimed he was “a man of science” and let go.
 Despite this rather dubious start, Lincoln invited him to Washington to test the use of a telegraph wire tied to the balloon’s tether.
 Lowe’s first dispatch was sent directly to a service room in the White House.
 “This point of observation commands an area nearly fifty feet in diameter,” Lowe messaged.
 Lincoln immediately directed Lowe to form a Balloon Corps, more formally known as the Military Aeronautics Corps.

 Lowe was given funds to make more balloons and soon enough there were eight in all with distinctly patriotic names: Union, Intrepid, Constitution, United States, Washington, and the Eagle.
 The first balloon used for official military purposes, the Union, ascended on September 1861 near Arlington, Virginia.
 From a vantage point nearly three miles away, Confederate troops were spotted in Falls Church.
 Instantly, telegraph intelligence improved.